 the Veterans and Servicemembers Court programs as part of the agreement.

 "Problem-Solving Court Standards" means the statewide standards adopted by the Supreme Court that set forth the minimum requirements for the planning, establishment, certification, operation, and evaluation of all problem-solving courts in this State.

 "Servicemember" means a person who is currently serving in the Army, Air Force,

 Marines, Navy, or Coast Guard on active duty, reserve status or in the National Guard.

 "VA" means the United States Department of Veterans' Affairs.

 "VAC" means a veterans assistance commission.

-"Veteran" means a person who served in the active military, naval, or air service and who
+"Veteran" means a person who previously served as an active servicemember.

-together substance abuse professionals, mental health professionals, VA professionals, local
+together substance use disorder professionals, mental health professionals, VA professionals, local